AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

       >[!NOTE]
       >
       > To use Apple Pay you [must have an Apple Developer Account](test-validate.md#test-in-sandbox-environment) (complete with fake credit card and billing information) to test it.
-When you are ready to use Apple Pay in sandbox *or* production mode, after completing any [testing and validation](test-validate.md), contact your Sales representative to enable it for your live store(s).
+When you are ready to use Apple Pay in sandbox _or_ production mode, after completing any [testing and validation](test-validate.md), contact your Sales representative to enable it for your live store(s).

-      As you toggle on/off visibility to payment buttons or the PayPal Pay Later message, a visual preview of that configuration shows at the bottom of the Settings page. git
+      As you toggle on/off visibility to payment buttons or the PayPal Pay Later message, a visual preview of that configuration shows at the bottom of the Settings page.

 1. To enable debug mode, toggle the **[!UICONTROL Debug Mode]** selector.
 1. Click **[!UICONTROL Save]**.